Can bombing Iran satisfy just-war criteria?

 As is so often the case in questions involving military options, we do not have all the information we need to make confident judgments.
 Would the mullahs use nukes aggressively, or would they be content to keep them as a deterrent—as we do?
 We don’t know for certain.
 Are they (or were they) very close to achieving nuclear capacity?
 We don’t know for certain.
 Wildly contradictory reports have circulated, and after having been enticed into one military campaign to eliminate “weapons of mass destruction” which did not exist, a measure of skepticism is warranted.

 Even after the use of US “bunker-buster” bombs, there are contradictory reports about the success of the American air strikes.
 While Trump claims that the nuclear-enrichment facilities have been demolished, Iranian officials reply that the damage was minor, the facilities survived, and crucial equipment had already been moved off-site.
-Both sides have obvious political motives for saying that they have side.
+Both sides have obvious political motives for saying that they have succeeded.
 Since at least the time of Aeschylus, wise men have recognized that “truth is the first casualty of war.”

 Justified or not, successful or not, the military campaign has already begun.
 The great challenge now is to find a way to secure a just peace before the escalating conflict causes more casualties.
 At his Sunday public audience Pope Leo said that “every member of the international community has a moral responsibility to stop the tragedy of war before it becomes an irreparable chasm.”